Summary

 - Avoid cow’s milk as a drink in the first 12 months.
 Small amounts can be used in cereals and custards.
 All milk used should be pasteurised and full fat.

 - Whole fruit is preferable to fruit juice.
-Avoid juices and sugar sweetened drinks.
+The Infant Feeding Guidelines recommends to avoid juices and sugar sweetened drinks before 12 months (and in small quantities when consumed).

 - Put your baby to bed without a bottle, or take the bottle away when they have finished feeding to minimise long-term exposure of their teeth to sugar-containing liquids.

-- Avoid whole nuts, seeds or similar hard foods to reduce the risk of choking.
+- Avoid whole nuts, seeds, whole grapes or similar hard foods to reduce the risk of choking.

-- Feed babies during any illness and feed up after illness.
-Give ample liquids if your baby has diarrhoea.
+- Feed babies during any illness and give ample liquids if your baby has diarrhoea.

 - Cancer Council recommends that babies under 12 months are not exposed to direct sun during the daily sun protection times (when the UV Index is 3 or higher).
 If you are concerned about your child’s vitamin D levels, see your doctor.